A lot of our thinking, and even our perception, has to do not only with what is, but what might be, and what would have been.

 In the last section, Ken, John, and Margaret discuss ways to encourage creativity.
 Many creative geniuses have been anti-social, unfriendly, unpleasant people.
 Is there any way to be creative and be a pleasant human being?
 Margaret reminds them that creative ideas comes largely from putting together old ideas in new ways, which means creative people need some exposure to the ‘old’ ideas of the common folk’ – which means they need some decent interaction with normal humans.
 Margaret, Ken, and John end by discussing the varieties and requirements of creative genius, and revisiting their earlier distinction between the new and the truly valuable creative.

-- Roving Philosophical Reporter (seek to 5:30): Julie ventures to the Digital Center for New Media and Art, an engineering lab in Berkeley, where scientists and artists take small unfelt changes in earth’s movements and turn them into music.
+- Roving Philosophical Report (seek to 5:30): Julie Napolin ventures to the Digital Center for New Media and Art, an engineering lab in Berkeley, where scientists and artists take small unfelt changes in earth’s movements and turn them into music.
 Julie investigate how technology, the earth, and human creativity can combine to form beautiful art.